ghedrick76/analyzer_app/README.md

 streamlit

 Once dependencies are installed, download beta_analyzer.ipynb and either run in Jupyter Lab or in terminal using streamlit run ".../beta_analyzer.ipynb".
 Streamlit instance will load, allowing user to analyze equities.

+A deployed version can be found here: https://ghedrick76-analyzer-app-app-335bqe.streamlitapp.com/